Yak: The Giant King: Awards

 The Best Directors are Prapas Cholsaranont and Chaiporn Panichrutiwong, The Best Score is Jakkrapat Iamnoon, The Best Editors are Smith Timsawat, Punlop Sinjaroen and Prapas Cholsaranont, The Best Art Direction is Chaiporn Panichrutiwong, The Best Sound is made by Richard Hocks and The Best Original Song is "Kerd Ma Pen Phuen Ther" performed by Apiwat Eurthavornsuk.

-Movie and Storyline

-The makers for the film in Sound Department are Sergei Groshev, Richard Hocks, Jérémy Rodeschini and Warren Santiago.
-The makers for the film in Animation Department are Watcharadon Chanachina and Suwajana Noochniyom Janajina and the makers for the film in Editorial Department and Other Crew are Steve Calalang and Chris Wegoda.
-The Music for the film was composed by Jakkrapat Iamnoon, The film is directed by Prapas Cholsaranont and it stars Bawriboon Chanreuang, Santisuk Promsiri, Udom Taephanit, Kerttisak Udomnak and Chris Wegoda.
-A re-interpretation of Ramayana, the Thai animation film tells the story of a giant robot, Na Kiew, who's left wandering in a barren wasteland after a great war.
-Na Kiew meets Jao Phuek, a puny tin robot who's lost his memory and is now stuck with his new big friend.
-Together they set out across the desert populated by metal scavengers, to look for Ram, the creator of all robots.
-The storyline for the film is written by Anonymous.
-The film is produced by Work Point Entertainment and distributed by Sahamongkol Film International and Eagle Entertainment.
-Also known names for the film are called The Giant King and Yak.

 Release

 The film was theatrically released in 2012 and 2013 in Thailand and Russia in cinemas and in Australia and New Zealand at the DVD Premieres.
 Two English dubs of the film were produced, one in its home country of Thailand, and another in 2015 by Grindstone Entertainment Group.
 While the original English dub stays very close to the Thai script, the Grindstone dub makes heavy changes to the story, with all the references to Ramayana removed, along with changing some of the character names, personalities, and even some of the genders of characters.